Ever worked in the UK? Here’s your step-by-step to buying yourself a UK state pension alongside your Irish one – and on the cheap

 How do I qualify?

 You must have 10 qualifying years on your national insurance record to receive the minimum UK state pension.
-If you want the full pension, which currently stands at £185.15 (€210.85) a week, you’ll need 35 years on your record.
+If you want the full pension, which currently stands at £210 per week, you’ll need 35 years on your record.

 However, even if you haven’t worked the required amount of time to reach the minimum 10 years, you can make voluntary contributions to increase your record, as long as you already have three years contributions.
 Having ten years on your record would entitle you to 10/35ths of the full pension, or £52.90 per week.
+A recent update indicates that those with only one year who left employment in the UK and immediately took up employment in another EU country can also apply.

-You have until April 2025 to pay voluntary contributions to make up for gaps between 2006 and 2016.
+You have until the 5th April 2025 to pay voluntary contributions to make up for gaps between 2006 and 2024.
 But after this deadline, you will only be able to pay contributions to cover the previous six years.
 Buying 16 years’ worth of contributions would bring you closer to the 35 years required for the full state pension.
 And if you have enough years left until you retire to continue making voluntary contributions, you could reach the 35-year threshold and claim the full UK state pension.
-Combined with the full state Irish pension of €265.30 per week, you could be commanding €475.87 a week — or €24,745.24 a year (excluding double payments) – in state pensions alone.
+Combined with the full state Irish pension of €277.30 per week, you could be commanding a strong guaranteed income for life (excluding double payments) – in state pensions alone.

 “If you were a 66-year-old at the moment living in the UK and were trying to buy an annuity for life that would give you the equivalent of the UK pension, it would cost you at least £250,000 to buy that benefit,” Moore says.
 “But you’d be buying it for a fraction of the cost.”